 This website publishes all the tenders processed by the PRBB Consortium, as well as the tender awards and formalisations of contracts, including minor contracts.

 At the PRBB we want to provide an environment that celebrates diversity and helps all scientists, regardless of their gender, background or other circumstances, to develop their careers and conduct excellent research.

 The PRBB's Equality, Diversity and Inclusion Committee, which includes representatives from all six centres, is responsible for catalysing the development of inter-institutional initiatives that raise awareness and promote an environment of truly equal opportunities.
-Among other things, it has developed some free resources aimed at increasing the visibility of women scientists and encouraging an interest in science in girls, boys and adolescents.
+Among other things, it has developed some "Recommendations for achieving gender balance at conferences" and some free resources aimed at increasing the visibility of women scientists and encouraging an interest in science in girls, boys and adolescents.

 In addition, the PRBB has installed gender-neutral toilet facilities, a nursing room, and has made agreements with local nurseries for staff and visitor discounts.
 It also has an Anti-harassment and anti-discrimination protocol, which you can read in Spanish or Catalan.

 It is essential that researchers manage their well-being, and do not isolate themselves or risk exhaustion.
 In collaboration with all the centres in the park, the PRBB seeks to promote a healthy working environment where the well-being of all staff, including their physical, mental and social health, is seen as a key element in achieving research excellence.

 Many of the activities currently taking place are ideas that came from the residents themselves.
 The PRBB supports these because they help create connections and synergies, and they bring together the PRBB’s diverse community.

 These activities have been temporarily canceled due to the exceptional situation caused by COVID-19.

 The PRBB Beach Volleyball Championship is the park’s biggest social event.